-5. Conclusions and Outlook
+6. Conclusions and Outlook

 We have described a technique to extract synergies of control signal inputs that actuate a learned dynamical systems model of the vocal tract.
-We further observe, using data generated by the TaDA configurable articulatory synthesizer that this method allows us to extract control primitives that effect linguistically-meaningful vocal tract movements.

-Work described in this paper can help in formulating speech motor control theories that are control synergy- or primitivesbased.
+Work described in this paper can help in formulating speech motor control theories that are control synergy- or primitives-based.
 The idea of motor primitives allows us to explore many longstanding questions in speech motor control in a new light.
-For instance, consider the case of coarticulation in speech, where the position of an articulator/element may be affected by the previous and following target [23].
-In other words, different movement sequences could result from changes in the timing and ordering of the same set of control primitives.
-Constructing internal control representations from a linear combination of a reduced set of modifiable basis functions tremendously simplifies the task of learning new skills, generalizing to novel tasks or adapting to new environments [24].
+For instance, consider the case of coarticulation in speech, where the position of an articulator/element may be affected by the previous and following target [22].
+Constructing internal neural representations from a linear combination of a reduced set of modifiable basis functions tremendously simplifies the task of learning new skills, generalizing to novel tasks or adapting to new environments [23].